 Unfortunately, this does cause a fair few mix-ups so, to be clear, Keflavík International Airport (KEF) is the only truly international airport in Iceland, but it's close enough to Reykjavík that the airlines can choose to print Reykjavík instead of Keflavik on their tickets.

-So, make sure to select your car rental pick-up from Keflavik and not Reykjavik.
+So, make sure to select your car rental pick-up is from Keflavik Airport and not Reykjavik airport.